 Interviews will take place in April / May 2022.

 Only students who are shortlisted for interview are notified.

-All students who are interviewed will be notified of their outcome by June 2020.
+All students who are interviewed will be notified of their outcome by the end of June 2022.

 How to apply

 Students should complete their CAO forms as usual by the 1st February for undergraduate admission.
 Graduate applicants should apply directly to UCD in the normal way.

 - Two contrasting pieces of up to 3 minutes each (to be approved beforehand by UCD)

 - A workshop led by Kellie Hughes, Ad Astra Academy Artistic and Theatre Director

 - The performance of a 10-15 minute recital with at least two contrasting pieces (to be approved beforehand by UCD)

 - An interview